Altdorf, Uri: Historical population

+French occupation in the late 18th century caused lasting demographic shock; the population did not return to 1799 levels until the mid-19th century.
+From that point forward, population grew rapidly due to economic development, which attracted labor principally from other Uri municipalities.
+The construction of the Gotthard railway (1872–1882) brought new immigrants from central Switzerland and especially Italy.
+After the railway's completion, industrial growth maintained this immigration, while the native population remained stagnant.

+In the late 19th century, Altdorf still presented the appearance of a closed village.
+In 1834, it contained 153 buildings, most of stone; by 1900, it had 351 houses with 665 households and approximately 250 rural buildings.
+The railway station road (1880) and the Altdorf-Flüelen tram line (1906) connected the village center to rail stations.
+After 1900, the settlement developed along access roads.
+Around 1900, many still owned homes with gardens, but during the 20th century, the proportion of renters steadily increased.
+In 1950, Altdorf contained 701 buildings with 1,471 apartments and 1,498 households.
+The settlement lacks clear divisions between residential, artisanal, and industrial zones.
+By the late 20th century, shops and offices tended to displace residences from the village center.
+Modern building regulations were promulgated in 1942; a zoning plan followed in 1975.

 Sights

 Tell Monument

-Altdorf is best known as the place where, according to the legend, William Tell shot the apple from his son's head.
-This act by tradition happened in the market-place, where in 1895, at the foot of an old tower (with rude frescoes commemorating the feat), there was set up a fine bronze statue (by Richard Kissling of Zürich) of Tell and his son.
+According to the legend, Altdorf's marketplace is the site where William Tell shot the apple from his son's head, and in 1895 sculptor Richard Kissling unveiled a bronze statue commemorating the feat at the foot of an old tower.

 In 1899 a theatre was opened close to the town's center for the purpose of performing Schiller's play of Wilhelm Tell.

 Historisches Museum and the Haus für Kunst Uri

 In 1905 a Museum was opened on Gottardstrasse just south of the centre of the town that houses a collection of local antiquities, weapons and regional furniture, as well as a collection of portraits of important Uri citizens, including fine ones by the Andermatt-born Felix Maria Diogg (1762–1834).
 There are several paintings here by the Swiss-born American artist Adolfo Müller-Ury (1862–1947) whose family came from Hospental, including portraits of Pope Pius X, Pope Pius XI, Cardinal Merry del Val, the artist's father Alois Muller, his uncle Domherr Josef Muller, and a large allegorical work Alpenrose und Edelweiss.
 The museum was extended in the 1990s.

 Recently the town has established the Haus für Kunst Uri at Herrengasse 2 in a partly converted historic house with a large contemporary extension creating an attractive exhibition space.
 The work of Swiss and international contemporary artists from Uri is exhibited here, and they sometimes have exhibitions of earlier historical art.